islehorse/HISP/README.md

               <locationame>
     !DANCE <udlr>
 ```

-# Depends
- HISP Depends on a SQL Server,
- its been tested and known to work specifically with MariaDB, https://mariadb.org/
- Set its information into server.properties or the server will just crash on first run /-/

 # Building
  Building the server from source requires Microsoft .NET Core SDK, targetting version 7.0 https://dotnet.microsoft.com/download/dotnet-core